xgarcia17/phone-usage-classifier/README.md

-# Phone Usage Classifier
+# Diabetes Predictor

 ## Xavier Garcia

 ## Data

-Dataset name: **Mobile Device Usage and User Behavior Dataset** The data comes from Vala Khorasani on Kaggle @ https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset.
+Dataset name: **Diabetes Health Indicators Dataset** The data comes from Mohan Krishna Thalla on Kaggle @ https://www.kaggle.com/datasets/mohankrishnathalla/diabetes-health-indicators-dataset.

 ## Goal

-The goal is to use this data to see if there is a correlation between the activitiy and usage trends of mobile phone users and which operating system they use.
+The goal is to use this data to see if I am able to predict whether an individual is diagnosed with diabetes based on known factors.

-## How

-To accomplish this goal, I will attempt to classify users into groups based on their usage.